idaholab/TMAP8/doc/content/verification_and_validation/val-2c.md

 However, this leads to an early HTO peak concentration, which does not exactly match the experimental data.
 In [!cite](ambrosek2008verification), TMAP7 introduces a new enclosure to account for a slower injection of tritium.
 Here, we model this case with two different approaches.
-The first approach, like [!citep](Holland1986,longhurst1992verification), assumes that the entire tritium inventory is immediately injected in the enclosure at the beginning of the experience.
+The first approach, like [!citep](Holland1986,longhurst1992verification), assumes that the entire tritium inventory is immediately injected in the enclosure at the beginning of the experiment.
 The second approach assumes that the tritium inventory is being injected into the enclosure at a linear rate during a period of time $t_injection$ until the entire tritium inventory is injected.
 The results of these two approaches are presented and discussed below.